Sydney Harbour Bridge EarthCache EarthCache

 while the remaining 21% was Australian-made.

 To claim this EarthCache you MUST examine the pylons closely and message me the answers to following questions:

 Note: You must visit the EarthCache location to claim a find.
 No back dating of finds are allowed. (e.g) You visited the bridge a few years ago and found an old photo.
 These finds DO NOT COUNT.
 You must visit the EarthCache with the intention of finding the EarthCache.
 I have had to delete logs of people who clearly did not visit the EarthCache and/or perform the required tasks.

 There is no need to wait for a confirmation message to log this EarthCache.
-I read all emails to verify the correct information was sent and will contact you if there are any problems with your answers.
+I read all messages to verify the correct information was sent and will contact you if there are any problems with your answers.
 Likewise, there is no need to email me photos.
 Just upload any photos with your log.
 If both tasks are not completed within a timely manner of logging your cache online your log will be deleted.

 1) Where would the granite used on the pylons rate on the Mohs scale?
 You will need to do further research on the Mohs scale to answer this question.